BConformeR: A Conformer Based on Mutual Sampling for Unified Prediction of Continuous and Discontinuous Antibody Binding Sites: Methods

 \subsubsection{Transformer branch}

-The Transformer branch processes residue embeddings using 12 repeated Transformer blocks.
-Each block follows the standard architecture introduced in ViT~\cite{ViT}, but adapted to 1D protein sequences.
-As shown in Table~\ref{table1}, each block contains a multi-head self-attention module and a two-layer feed-forward MLP block.
-Both submodules are preceded by Layer Normalization (LN) with residual connections.
-Specifically, given the input sequence $\mathbf{x} \in \mathbb{R}^{L \times D}$, a single Transformer block updates the representation as follows:
+The Transformer branch processes embeddings using 12 repeated Transformer blocks, with each block following a structure similar to ViT~\cite{ViT}.
+As shown in Table~\ref{table1}, given the input $\mathbf{x} \in \mathbb{R}^{L \times D}$, a single Transformer block updates the representation as follows:

-where $\mathrm{MHSA}(\cdot)$ denotes the multi-head self-attention mechanism with $h$ (\textit{e.g.}, 12) heads \cite{Attention}, and $\mathrm{MLP}(\cdot)$ consists of a linear up-projection to $2D$ dimensions, a GELU activation, followed by a linear down-projection to $D$.
+where $\mathrm{MHSA}(\cdot)$ denotes the multi-head self-attention mechanism with $h$ (\textit{e.g.}, 24) heads \cite{Attention}, and $\mathrm{MLP}(\cdot)$ consists of a linear up-projection to $2D$ dimensions, a GELU activation, followed by a linear down-projection to $D$.
 The $\mathrm{DropPath}$ operator implements stochastic depth regularization.

 Since the CNN branch already encodes positional information, no explicit positional embeddings are added.
 Also, we omit the use of $[\text{CLS}]$ tokens as our task is residue-level classification.
 This branch facilitate the modeling of long-range interactions between residues, preserving spatial information of discontiunous epitopes.